unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 __Why Docker Swarm is not enough?__

-Docker Swarm do support large production deployments at scale, while Kubernetes natively support it.
+Docker Swarm does not support large production deployments at scale, while Kubernetes natively support it.

 ---